dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

       ...
 ```

-> **NOTE:** When moving or adding new files, you'll need to stop and restart the Angular CLI server (`Ctrl+C`, `ng serve`) to avoid module build errors.
+> **Note:** When moving or adding new files, you'll need to stop and restart the Angular CLI server (`Ctrl+C`, `ng serve`) to avoid module build errors.
 Changes within files are watched and live reloaded, but reorganizing the file structure can break this.

 Now let's add some global SCSS from ng1-dinos.
 We'll copy the files and subdirectories from [`ng1-dinos/src/assets/css/scss/core/`](https://github.com/auth0-blog/ng1-dinos/tree/master/src/assets/css/scss/core) to `ng2-dinos/src/assets/scss/`.

-> **NOTE:** If you paid close attention, you'll notice that we're left off a folder in ng2-dinos.
+> **Note:** If you paid close attention, you'll notice that we're left off a folder in ng2-dinos.
 Our Angular 1 ng1-dinos app had a `css` folder with `scss` inside it.
 We don't need the `css` folder in ng2-dinos because of the Angular CLI Webpack bundling.

 When we're done, our ng2-dinos global styles file structure should look like this: